This post may contain affiliate links. Please see my full disclosure for details.

 Dark rum

-- First, dark rum enhances the overall flavor with a rich, complex, and slightly sweet taste with subtle hints of caramel, molasses, and spices.
+- First, dark rum enhances the overall flavor with its rich, complex, and slightly sweet taste and subtle hints of caramel, molasses, and spices.
 When incorporated into the filling, it complements the sweetness of the apples and the warmth of the cinnamon, creating a more intricate and enjoyable flavor profile.

-- Second, rum rehydrate raisins with moisture, contributing to a juicy and tender filling.
+- Secondly, rum rehydrates raisins with moisture, contributing to a juicy and tender filling.

 - As it bakes, the rum imparts a subtle, enticing aroma that can make the strudel even more appealing.
 It also provides a mild boozy undertone to the dessert, which some adults find enjoyable.
 It can create a warm and comforting sensation without overpowering the other flavors.